Master Programme in Language Technology

 MPLT and its courses are primarily designed for students who have the ability, motivation, and time to complete the courses according to the official study pace.
 The examination opportunities that are offered reflect this.
 However, when there are special reasons, such as serious medical or personal conditions arising during the study period, or problems caused by the university, individual examination can be provided in a more generous manner.
 You should alert the teacher in charge of examination well before the final deadlines in case you have encountered problems that you think are valid reasons for special treatment as regards examination.
 Impractical consequences of missing credits will not be considered special reasons.

 When you have been admitted to MPLT you are guaranteed to be given the opportunity to complete the programme (and qualify for an MA in LT) in two years according to the programme layout, provided that you complete the courses as required by the entry requirements of later courses.
 If you for some practical reason, for instance, not having collected the credits required, cannot take a course when it is given according the programme layout, the rule is that you can apply for programme courses later (directly at the department, i.e. to the MPLT coordinator).
-You will then be admitted to the extent that you meet the entry requirements and there is place in the classroom.
-When this concerns second year courses, classroom space will in most cases not be an obstacle.
+You will then be admitted if you meet the entry requirements and to the extent that resources (teacher availability, classroom space, etc.) permit.

 Each course instance offers two assessment opportunities (typically comprising a series of tests and/or assignments), the regular one and an additional one (for reassessment or late first try).
 The reassessment should not take place earlier than 14 days after the grading of the regular tests/assignments.
 In addition, teachers can provide a quick resubmission/reassessment opportunity for assignments which are very close to passing.
 This service is only provided as explicitly specified by the teacher.